sbastidasr/Notebooks/js.md

   thisObject["MethodName"](args)
 ```

-- this on the function will be a reference to thisObject
+-this on the function will be a reference to thisObject

 **Constructor Form**